Logarithmic prismatic cohomology, motivic sheaves, and comparison theorems: Saturated descent and crystalline comparison

-By \cite[Proposition 7.4]{BLPO-BMS2}, we are reduced to check \eqref{eq:saturated-descent-Nygaard} on the finite filtration of the graded pieces of $\Fil_N^{\geq n}$.
+By \cite[Proposition 7.4]{BLPO-BMS2}, we are reduced to check \eqref{eq:saturated-descent-Nygaard} on the finite filtration of the graded pieces of $\Fil_\rN^{\geq n}$.
 That is, we are reduced to checking that the map is an equivalence for all $i$.
-But this is precisely Theorem \ref{thm:sat-descent-nonderived}. \end{proof} \begin{thm} Let $B$ be a $p$-complete ring with bounded $p^\infty$-torsion and let $(A,M)\in \lQSyn_B$ with $M$ sharp and saturated such that $B\langle M\rangle \to A$ is $p$-completely flat.
+But this is precisely Theorem \ref{thm:sat-descent-nonderived}. \end{proof} \begin{thm} Let $B$ be a $p$-complete ring with bounded $p^\infty$-torsion and let $(A,M)\in \lQSyn_B$ with $M$ saturated and $M^{\rm gp}$ $p$-torsionfree.
+Assume that there exists a section $\ol{M}\to M$ of the quotient map $M\to \ol{M}$ such that $B\langle \ol{M}\rangle \to A$ is $p$-completely flat.
 Then there is a $\phi$-equivariant equivalence of $E_\infty$-rings: